+English Language and Literature,

+Mathematics,

-English Language and Literature, Mathematics, Science (as 2-GCSE Combined Trilogy Science or as 3 GCSE Separate Sciences using one GCSE option)
+Science (as 2-GCSE Combined Trilogy Science or as 3 GCSE Separate Sciences using one GCSE option)

-Students select a further 4 GCSE options from the following: Separate Sciences, Art, Classical Civilisation, Computing, Drama, Food and Nutrition, French, Spanish, German, Geography, History, Latin, Music, Religious Studies and Physical Education.
+Students select a further 4 GCSE options from the following: Separate Sciences, Art, Classical Civilisation, Computing, Drama, Food and Nutrition, French, Spanish, Geography, History, Latin, Music, Religious Studies and Physical Education.

 In addition to the examination subjects, there is a programme of non-examination lessons and cross-curricular days designed with a particular theme to develop key skills and independent learning opportunities.
-On other occasions a half/full day on 'Life skills' is planned to broaden the curriculum and cover key elements of the PSHE curriculum, e.g. careers, entrepreneurship and the Learn to Learn programme.
+On other occasions a half/full day on 'Life skills' is planned to broaden the curriculum and cover key elements of the PSHE curriculum, e.g., careers, entrepreneurship and the Learn-to-Learn programme.
 Year 9 has addition time for PSHE lessons.

 The core non-examination subjects within the curriculum consist of Physical Education and Personal, Social, Health and Economic Education.
-Religious Studies/Ethics is delivered on collapsed timetabled time in Y10/11 equating to two hours per half term and delivered as a Politics, Philosophy and Religion programme.
+Religious Studies/Ethics is delivered within PSHE in Y10/11 for all students.